lightspeedwp/tour-operator/README.md

 Take a look at all our [Frequently Asked Questions](https://tour-operator.lsdev.biz/documentation/faqs/), we are sure you'll find what you're looking for.

 If you are experiencing issues with the Tour Operator Plugin, please log any bug issues you are having on the [Tour Operator Github Issues](https://github.com/lightspeeddevelopment/tour-operator/issues) page.

+You can also send an email to our [Support Team](support@lsdev.biz) if you have a request for the LightSpeed Development team.

 ## Contributing to the Tour Operator Plugin